An9rewRyan/django_template/README.md

-# (Will be) Secure web app for storing passwords
+## Securepass project
-# Crypto built with argon2ID
+This is a web app for storing your passwords.
+Everything encrypted via argon2ID algorithm.